Schedule set for ‘biggest transformation’ of Glasgow’s public realm in half a century

 Glasgow City Council said that the work will represent the most significant change to the city centre streetscapes since the 1970s pedestrianisation of Buchanan Street.
 The programme involves the transformation of major thoroughfares including Argyle Street, the Broomielaw, and Clyde Street, as well as George Square and surrounding streets.

-The council said that the reworking of Sauchiehall, Pitt, and Cambridge Ssreets is already nearing completion, but the new phase will see a ‘major’ acceleration and expansion of the avenues across the city centre.
+The local authority added that the reworking of Sauchiehall, Pitt, and Cambridge Ssreets is already nearing completion, but the new phase will see a ‘major’ acceleration and expansion of the avenues across the city centre.

 Sauchiehall Street